Non-preservation of $\alpha$-concavity for the porous medium equation: Introduction

 [3] \begin{theorem} Given $\alpha \in [0,1/2)$, there exist a bounded open convex set $\Omega \subset \mathbb{R}^2$ with smooth boundary and $v_0 \in C^{\infty}(\ov{\Omega})$ which is strictly positive on $\Omega$ and vanishes on $\partial \Omega$ with the following properties: \begin{enumerate} \item[(i)] $v_0$ is $\alpha$-concave on $\Omega$. \item[(ii)] $\nabla v_0$ does not vanish at any point of $\partial \Omega$. \item[(iii)] Let $v(x,t)$ be the solution of the porous medium equation (\ref{PME2}) starting at $v_0$, and write $\Omega_t = \{ x \in \mathbb{R}^n \ | \ v(x,t)>0\}$.
 Then there exists $\delta>0$ such that

 and thus

 \end{enumerate} \end{theorem}

+The result of Daskalopoulos-Hamilton-Lee \cite{DHL} implies in particular that if the initial data is $\alpha$-concave with $\alpha \ge 1/2$, the domain $\Omega_t$ remains convex for all $t$.
+Hence Theorem \ref{maintheorem} is sharp in this sense.

-This result uses as initial data $v_0$ the function constructed in \cite{CW3} which was originally applied to the case of the one-phase Stefan problem.
+The proof of Theorem \ref{maintheorem} uses as initial data $v_0$ the function constructed in \cite{CW3} which was originally applied to the case of the one-phase Stefan problem.
 The free boundary for the solution $v(x,t)$ of the one-phase Stefan problem moves in the outward normal direction with speed $|\nabla v|$, given certain compatibility conditions for the initial data.
 For the porous medium equation, the free boundary also moves with speed equal to $|\nabla v|$ for solutions which are smooth up to the free boundary, and so the ``formal'' proof of Theorem \ref{maintheorem} is no different from the argument in \cite{CW3}.

 However, the precise result we require, giving the speed of the boundary at the initial time $t=0$, does not seem to be explicitly stated in the literature (see for example \cite{CF1, CF2, CVW, DH, K} for some closely related results).
 For this reason, we provide a simple proof of the result that we need (Theorem \ref{thmballs} below) which gives bounds on the velocity of a point on the boundary from the initial time, assuming interior and exterior ball conditions for the initial data.
 This result, which uses only the well-known Barenblatt and Graveleau solutions to the PME and a local comparison theorem, may be of independent interest.